Sunday, September 12, 2021 is National Grandparents Day!

 1. Learn Something From Them

-If your grandmother can make an amazing apple pie – why not make one with her and learn how she does it.
-Or maybe your grandfather was a financial planner, spend some time learning about managing your own finances from him.
+If your grandmother can make an amazing apple pie, National Grandparents’ Day is a great excuse to make one with her and learn how she does it.
+Or maybe your grandfather was a financial planner and you can spend some time learning about managing your own finances from him.

 Whatever your grandparent is skilled at or has spent a lifetime learning – why not take the “free course” that they can offer you?